blkFinch/blkfinch.github.io/_notes/All exists on a spectrum of vibration.md

 We can group functions and forms at various rates of vibrations as existing within broad [[Planes of Existence]].

 For example: in Platonism, there is the concept of the Platonic Ideal (*i.e. There exists many chairs but there is only one Ideal Chair which is the concept of a chair.
-It is how we recognize a chair we have never seen before as being a chair- because it is an emenation of the concept of "Chair"*).
+It is how we recognize a chair we have never seen before as being a chair- because it is an emanation of the concept of "Chair"*).
 These Platonic Ideals can be thought of as existing in a Plane known as the [[The Plane of Archetypes]] .

 ### Separation of Interaction